Quantitative propagation of chaos for 2D stochastic vortex model on the whole space under moderate interactions

-Then, there exist a time $T \in (0,T_{1})$ and a constant $C>0$, such that, almost surely for $N>>1$, \end{thm} As a corollary of the previous theorem, we establish propagation of chaos for the marginals of the empirical measure of the particle system.
-In the sense of \cite[Section 8.3]{BogachevII}, it corresponds to convergence of the empirical measure with respect to the Kantorovich–Rubinstein metric, given in \eqref{eq:defWasserstein}.
+almost surely. \end{thm} As a corollary of Theorem \ref{second main}, we establish quantitative propagation of chaos for the marginals of the empirical measure of the particle system.
+In the sense of \cite[Section 8.3]{BogachevII}, it corresponds to get convergence of the empirical measure in the sense to the Kantorovich–Rubinstein metric, given in \eqref{eq:defWasserstein}.

-\begin{cor} Under assumptions of Theorem~\ref{first main}, we have \end{cor} \begin{rem} We observe that, compared with previous works on moderate particle systems without common noise, we lose the order of convergence.
-This is because the estimation of the martingale term in our work is of order $\frac{1}{2}-\beta\Big(1 + \frac{1 }{d}\Big)$, while in \cite{Pisa} is the order $\frac{1}{2}- \frac{\beta}{2}$, see Theorem 1.3 in \cite{Pisa}.
-When environmental noise is taken into account, the overall framework remains comparable to that of \cite{Josue}.
-For the same reason, the range of the parameter $\beta$ is smaller in our work.
-However, in the present work we obtain an improved convergence rate compared to that established in \cite{Ale}.